 - Print the course completion certificate

-- Print and fill out the State’s Proof of Training form
+- Print and fill out the State’s Proof of Training form (it asks for our course number; you’ll find that number on your completion certificate once you finish CCP Express)

 - Take your photo ID, course completion certificate, and proof of training form to any full-service driver’s license station in Tennessee